JMBargueno/twtotes/README.md

 To get the values ​​of the first four variables, you need a [developer account on twitter](https://developer.twitter.com/en)

-When you have done the previous steps, the ideal would be to configure the array of random phrases, located in 'src/core/data/reply.data.ts'
+When you have done the previous steps, the ideal would be to configure the array of random phrases, located in 'src/core/data/reply.data.ts' and the sentences to check if its a giveaway in 'src/core/data/sentences.data.ts'

 ### Starting app